NDari/gocrunch/mat/README.md

 ```
 ToCSV creates a file with the passed name, and writes the content of a mat
 object to it, by putting each row in a single comma separated line.
 The number
-of entries in each line is equal to the columns of the mat object.
+of entries in each line is equal to the columns of the Mat.

 #### func (m *Mat) ToSlice

 ```go
 func (m *Mat) ToSlice() [][]float64
 ```
-ToSlice returns the values of a mat object as a 2D slice of float64s.
+ToSlice returns the values of a Mat as a 2D slice of float64s.

 #### func (m *Mat) ToString